-- X Theme – is a great, versatile and easy to use option.
-This website runs on X Theme.
+- Divi – is a great, versatile and easy to use option.

 It offers a variety of solutions you can use for your podcast website.
-In the beginning, X Theme will be great due to its simplicity.
-Later as your site grows and you will require more solutions you can upgrade to Thrive Themes.
-It offers a wider range of tools and possibilities when your podcast, site and monetization ideas will require them.
-But honestly, you can achieve a lot just on X Theme.
+Divi is great due to its simplicity.
+It offers a wide range of tools and possibilities when your podcast site, and monetization ideas will require them.

 Embed podcast episodes into a website

 You can’t host your podcast episodes on the same server as your website.
 We have covered this in detail in How to publish a podcast in 4 easy steps, where explain how to host an episode with the help of dedicated media hostings.